Emceelamb/curriculum-vitae/content.md

 # Sections

 intro: "I'm a sculptor and media scholar turned developer with over five years experience developing websites and digital design for businesses ranging from e-commerce to independent artists.
 I am pursuing a Master's degree at New York University where I research interactive media using computer networking technology.
-My other interests include teaching programming, digital accessibility, and making generative sound objects."
+My other interests include teaching introductory programming, digital accessibility, and making generative sound objects."

 skills:
 - Computer Networking for Expressive Media